Knowing that you are pregnant may be one of the most beautiful parts of building a family.

 2. Higher expenses

 When you’re expecting, the added expenses will also start.
 Rethink your budget and plan for the future.
 This may come as a shock for other couples, especially when you’re dealing with a high-risk pregnancy.

 Many women feel that they have an unsupportive partner during pregnancy due to increased hormones, changes, and resentment.

-It’s true, we know pregnancy comes with a rollercoaster of emotions, but you won’t know until you’re experiencing it.
-Therefore, you may start feeling disconnected from husband during pregnancy.
+It’s true; we know pregnancy comes with a rollercoaster of emotions, but you won’t know until you’re experiencing it.
+Therefore, you may start feeling disconnected from your husband during pregnancy.